OutSystems/docs-support/src/enterprise/maintenance/cache-invalidation/high-availability.md

 If you installed RabbitMQ via Configuration Tool, the location of the `rabbitmq.conf` file to create or edit will be `%ALLUSERSPROFILE%\RabbitMQ\rabbitmq.conf`.

-See Official RabbitMQ documentation [default configuration locations](<https://www.rabbitmq.com/configure.html#config-location>) to determine the location of this file if RabbitMQ was manually installed.
+Check the official RabbitMQ documentation [default configuration locations](<https://www.rabbitmq.com/configure.html#config-location>) to determine the location of this file if RabbitMQ was manually installed.

 Add the following configuration setting to the `rabbitmq.conf` file.